 The RRFS configurations use an ATM-only configuration on a high-resolution regional grid with data assimilation capabilities.
-These tests use the default values set in the export\fv3 function of default\vars.sh unless other values are explicitly set.
+These tests use the default values set in the export_fv3, export_rap_common, export_rrfs_v1, and/or export_hrrr_conus13km functions of default_vars.sh unless other values are explicitly set in a given test file.
+In all tests, the values in export_fv3 are set first.
+Depending on the test, some of these values may be overriden by export_rrfs_v1 (which includes values from export_rap_common) or export_hrrr_conus13km.
+Table 5.9 compares the values set in export_fv3 to the values set in the other functions.